Tour Tuesday

 Dates:

 Please join us for a tour of the Rams Against Hunger Pantry.
-During this visit, we’ll discuss the scope of food insecurity at institutions of higher education and CSU specifically.
-In addition, we’ll address the mechanisms currently in place to support greater food security among our entire CSU community (students, staff, and faculty).
+During this visit, we will discuss the scope of food insecurity at institutions of higher education and CSU specifically.
+In addition, we will address the mechanisms currently in place to support greater food security among our entire CSU community (students, staff, and faculty).

 Wanting to help out a fellow Ram?
 You can bring a donation to your tour.
 Rams Against Hunger Food Pantry accepts any unopened, shelf stable items, as well as fruits or vegetables grown at a home garden.